Equality, diversity and inclusion (EDI) project fund

 -

-- Funding should be additional and not be used as a substitute for existing sources of funding.
-Where relevant, applications should clearly state which other funding sources have been applied to or secured, and how the EDI Project Fund award would add to, improve or enhance the project where there are multiple sources of funding.
+- Where relevant, applications should clearly state which other funding sources have been applied to or secured, and how the EDI Project Fund award would add to, improve or enhance the project where there are multiple sources of funding

-- Applications that are led by members of staff are expected to have 50:50 matched funding (for example, if you are applying for £1000 from this scheme, you are expected to have £1000 of confirmed funding from another School or Unit cost centre).
+- Applications that are led by members of staff are expected to have 50:50 matched funding (for example, if you are applying for £1000 from this scheme, you are expected to have £1000 of confirmed funding from a School or professional services unit)

 - This scheme does not cover individual student or staff hardship.
-Please discuss student hardship funding queries with the relevant School Wellbeing Officer or Director and see the University’s discretionary funds for undergraduate students and postgraduate students.
+Please discuss student hardship fund queries with the relevant School Wellbeing Officer or Director

-- The scheme will not normally fund international travel, research outside of St Andrews, requests for renumeration for applicant’s time, or vouchers and incentives for participating in research projects.
+- The scheme will not normally fund international travel, research outside of St Andrews, renumeration for applicant’s time, or vouchers and incentives for participating in research projects.

 - The EDI Project Fund panel recognises that the payment of a speaker fee may be appropriate in some circumstances.
 Please note that a maximum of £150 will be awarded per speaker, subject to the application making an effective case for this.